Bhutan Hiking Tour

 07

-Depart from the tranquil Phobjikha Valley and enjoy the scenic drive back to Paro, where the landscape transitions from rolling hills to dramatic river valleys framed by distant Himalayan peaks.
+After breakfast, drive back to Paro, along scenic valleys and forested hillsides as the landscape gradually opens into Paro’s broad and fertile valley.
 Upon arrival, begin your exploration with Ta Dzong, the former watchtower now serving as the national museum.
 Perched on a hill above Paro, it offers panoramic views of the town, the dzong below, and the surrounding valley.
 Inside, discover Bhutanese artifacts, traditional weapons, religious thangkas, and historical exhibits that vividly illustrate the kingdom’s rich heritage.
 Visiting Ta Dzong first ensures you experience the museum before it closes for the day.

-Depart from the tranquil Phobjikha Valley and enjoy the scenic drive back to Paro, where the landscape transitions from rolling hills to dramatic river valleys framed by distant Himalayan peaks.
+After breakfast, drive back to Paro, along scenic valleys and forested hillsides as the landscape gradually opens into Paro’s broad and fertile valley.
 Upon arrival, begin your exploration with Ta Dzong, the former watchtower now serving as the national museum.
 Perched on a hill above Paro, it offers panoramic views of the town, the dzong below, and the surrounding valley.
 Inside, discover Bhutanese artifacts, traditional weapons, religious thangkas, and historical exhibits that vividly illustrate the kingdom’s rich heritage.
 Visiting Ta Dzong first ensures you experience the museum before it closes for the day.

 08